Steven Gilborn

 Gilborn guest-starred in a number of notable television series, including Columbo (4 episodes), Perfect Strangers, Boy Meets World, The Golden Girls, Malcolm in the Middle, Touched by an Angel, JAG, ER, The West Wing, Matlock, L.A.
 Law, The Practice, Law & Order, NYPD Blue and The Wonder Years.

 He had a recurring role in the sitcom Ellen (as "Harold Morgan", Ellen's father).
 Another notable recurring role was his three-episode stint as "Mr. Collins", Kevin Arnold's algebra teacher on The Wonder Years.
 Film credits include "Mr. Phillips" in The Brady Bunch Movie and the hotel owner in Joyride.
-He also played as the grandfather on the sitcom, still standing.
+He also appeared in the sitcom Still Standing.

 Gilborn died at age 72 on January 2, 2009, of cancer at his home in North Chatham, New York.